 - Encourage reporting of potential attacks: Encourage your employees to ask for help if they think they’ve accidentally clicked on a bad link or given out information to potential cyber thieves.
 Make it safe to do so and avoid repercussions that could discourage them from reporting.
 Early reporting of possible breaches enables you to take swift action to batten down the hatches against further problems.

-- Establish offline ways to confirm financial transactions: Ensure that employees can confirm transactions or the release of vital information offline through a phone call to the CEO or another senior executive.
-Offline ensures that a link in a phishing email won’t take the employee straight to the scammer’s lap for confirmation.
+- Establish offline ways to confirm financial transactions: Ensure that employees can confirm transactions or the release of vital information offline through a phone call to a senior executive.
+Offline ensures that a link in a phishing email won’t take the employee straight back to the scammer for confirmation.
 It also puts in place a series of checks to stop possible mistakes.

-- Create backup systems and files: Using cloud-based software such as cloud-hosted fundraising and donor management software protects files against viruses on your network by hosting them off network and onto a more secure cloud system.
+- Create backup systems and files: The use of cloud-based software such as cloud-hosted fundraising and donor management software protects files against viruses on your network by hosting them off network and onto a more secure cloud system.
 Other software such as Abila Cloud Accounting secures valuable financial detail through controlled access to accounts and financial systems.

 - Prioritize updates: It’s tempting to click “ignore” when a pesky update notice pops up on your computer.
 Patches and updates close gaps in software codes that can be exploited by thieves, so don’t neglect updates.
 Conduct regular software updates on all of your systems.
 Cloud-based software updates automatically and in the background so you don’t have to remember to update it.
 That’s another reason for choosing cloud systems for accounting, financial management, donor and fundraising management, and more.

 Do you remember a television commercial featuring Smoky the Bear?
 Smokey’s slogan was, “Only you can prevent forest fires.”